Introduction to the pulsing xenia coral

 In a completely different tank setup, a few years later, I had some reasonable success and saw why this rapidly growing coral has a reputation for being a hardy, beginner coral.
 I’m not exactly sure why the difference.

 If you want to grow this coral in your tank, one piece of advice is to try and locate it on an island in your tank.
-Pulsing Xenia are a rapidly growing, encrusting-type species that will creep along andy surface and grow new polyps.
+Pulsing Xenia is a rapidly growing, encrusting-type species that will creep along andy surface and grow new polyps.
 Therefore it is possible that over time, and left unchecked, an individual Pulsing Xenia coral could conceivably invade every piece of live rock in your tank.

 The only way to retard that process is to isolate the coral (within your tank) by surrounding the colony by a ‘moat’ of space that will allow you to keep the colony in a place where you want it.